Lonnie Donegan: Later career

 Donegan recorded sporadically during the 1960s, including sessions at Hickory Records in Nashville with Charlie McCoy, Floyd Cramer, and the Jordanaires.
-After 1964 he was a record producer for most of the decade at Pye Records.
+After 1964, he was a record producer for most of the decade at Pye Records.
 Justin Hayward was one of the artists with whom he worked.

 Donegan was not popular through the late 1960s and 1970s (although his "I'll Never Fall in Love Again" was recorded by Tom Jones in 1967 and Elvis Presley in 1976), and he began to play the American cabaret circuit.
 A departure from his normal style was an a cappella recording of "The Party's Over".

+In 1965 Donegan met Justin Hayward when Hayward was 17 and eventually persuaded him to sign an eight-year publishing contract as a songwriter, a move Hayward later regretted, as it meant the rights to all his Moody Blues songs written before 1974 would always be owned by Donegan's Tyler Music.

 Donegan reunited with the original Chris Barber band for a concert in Croydon in June 1975.
 A bomb scare meant that the recording had to be finished in the studio, after an impromptu concert in the car park.
 The release was titled The Great Re-Union Album.
-He collaborated with Rory Gallagher on several songs, notably Rock Island Line with Gallagher performing most of the elaborate guitar work.
+He collaborated with Rory Gallagher on several songs, notably "Rock Island Line" with Gallagher performing most of the elaborate guitar work.

 He had his first heart attack in 1976 while in the United States and had quadruple bypass surgery.
-He returned to attention in 1978 when he recorded his early songs with Rory Gallagher, Ringo Starr, Elton John, and Brian May.
+He returned to attention in 1978, when he recorded his early songs with Rory Gallagher, Ringo Starr, Elton John, and Brian May.
 The album was called Putting on the Style.
-A follow-up featuring Albert Lee saw Donegan in less familiar country and western vein.
-By 1980 he was making regular concert appearances again, and another album with Barber followed.
-In 1983, Donegan toured with Billie Jo Spears, and in 1984 he made his theatrical debut in a revival of the 1920 musical Mr Cinders.
+A follow-up featuring Albert Lee had Donegan in less familiar country and western vein.
+By 1980, he was making regular concert appearances again, and another album with Barber followed.
+In 1983, Donegan toured with Billie Jo Spears, and in 1984, he made his theatrical debut in a revival of the 1920 musical Mr Cinders.
 More concert tours followed, with a move from Florida to Spain.
-In 1992 he had further bypass surgery following another heart attack.
+In 1992, he had further bypass surgery following another heart attack.

 In 1994, the Chris Barber band celebrated 40 years with a tour with both bands.
 Pat Halcox was still on trumpet (a position he retained until July 2008).
-The reunion concert and the tour were on CD and DVD.
+The reunion concert and the tour were released CD and DVD.

-Donegan had a late renaissance when in 2000 he appeared on Van Morrison's album The Skiffle Sessions – Live in Belfast 1998, an acclaimed album featuring him singing with Morrison and Chris Barber, with a guest appearance by Dr John.
+Donegan had a late renaissance, when in 2000, he appeared on Van Morrison's album The Skiffle Sessions – Live in Belfast 1998, an acclaimed album featuring him singing with Morrison and Chris Barber, with a guest appearance by Dr John.
 Donegan also played at the Glastonbury Festival in 1999, and was made an MBE in 2000.

 Donegan also appeared at Fairport Convention's annual music festival on 9 August 2001.
 His final CD was This Yere de Story.